 The most critical element of the investment policy is the decision of asset allocation.
-Since investment management involves as much art as science, the Investment Trust Committee (the Committee) uses both qualitative considerations and quantitative techniques in determining the asset mix.
+Since investment management involves as much art as science, the Trust Investment Committee uses both qualitative considerations and quantitative techniques in determining the asset mix.
 Statistical simulations and analysis are used to estimate the expected risk and return profiles of various asset allocation alternatives; whereas market judgment is used to help incorporate factors that quantitative analysis cannot measure.
 In order to meet the return objectives of the endowment fund, the asset allocation is biased in favor of equities, and consequently, to reduce volatility and diversify against adverse equity markets, the fund has allocations towards government bonds and Canadian real estate.

 Each asset class selected is judged not only on its ability to deliver long-term investment returns, but the correlation of that asset class with the other classes is a key consideration, as this provides the benefits of diversification to the portfolio.
 Equities are still the largest asset class in the portfolio due their long-term return potential.
 Since the endowment fund’s goal is twofold; to provide income to fund current needs while maintaining the purchasing power of the fund for future generations of students, an equity oriented asset mix is required.
-Furthermore, inflation is always a concern as a highly inflationary environment has a particularly adverse effect on the endowment, so the asset mix will always favor equity-like returns over fixed income-like returns.
+Furthermore, inflation is always a concern as a highly inflationary environment has a particularly adverse effect on the endowment, so the asset mix will always favor equity-like returns over fixed income –like returns.

 The current asset allocation is: